 If you have a credit score between 500 – 579, the down payment requirement is 10%.
 You will need to contribute 3.5% of the purchase price from your own funds.
 The remaining 6.5% down payment funds can be a gift, though.

-Like all other loan programs, there are closing costs associated with the FHA loan.
-Fortunately, the costs are competitive and sometimes even lower than other loan programs today.
-If you don't have the funds to cover the closing costs, the FHA does offer a few options:
+Like all other loan programs, there are buyers closing costs associated with the FHA loan.
+Fortunately, the costs are competitive and sometimes even lower than other loan programs.

 The upfront mortgage insurance is the only cost that can be rolled into the loan for a purchase.

 You pay annual mortgage insurance on a monthly basis.
-It is equal to 0.85% of the average outstanding principal balance on your loan divided over 12 months.
+It ranges from .80% or 0.85% of the loan amount.
+The range is based on the loan amount.
 You do pay annual mortgage insurance for the life of the loan or until you refinance out of the FHA loan.

 In addition, they don’t penalize’ you for the credit issues by charging higher interest rates or excessive closing costs.